new-zealand-research-information-system/nzris-codesets/README.md

 # New Zealand Research Information System Codesets

-* Version: 0.3 Beta
+* Version: 0.3.1
 * Generated: 2019-07-05

 The New Zealand Research Information System (NZRIS) uses a number of codesets.
-This zip file contains a collection of codesets, in comma-separated value (CSV) format, Tab Seperated Values (TSV) format, and JavaScript Object Notation (JSON).
+This zip file contains a collection of codesets, in Excel, Comma Separated Values (CSV) format, Tab Seperated Values (TSV) format, and JavaScript Object Notation (JSON).

+If you intend to use the codesets with Excel, we recommend that you use the Excel (xlsx) files, as some other formats such as CSV are altered on opening.

 ## What is a codeset?